JoelYYoung/JoelYYoung.github.io/content/_index.md

 # Bio

-I am a 4th grade undergrate at HUST, and I am going to UTS as a PhD candidate majoring in Software Analysis.
+I am a MPhil, and I am going to UTS as a PhD candidate majoring in Software Analysis.
 Welcome to contact with me if you find we have common interests, and you can track my works through my [GitHub Homepage](https://github.com/JoelYYoung)!